stomp-js/rx-stomp/README.md

 2. Yarn - `yarn add @stomp/rx-stomp`
 3. Script - available on various CDNs, import both rx-stomp and stompjs

+TODO: Add instructions and link to sample for v2.0.0

-Additionally, rxjs^6.0 needs to be installed.
+Additionally, rxjs > 7.2.0 needs to be installed.

 ## Usage